CallumWalley/sw_script/README.md

   * Select the number of jobs you want to submit.
 (I reccomend keeping this smallish untill you can verify the results are correct)
   * Set downsample rate.
   * Set project code to `uoa00539`
+  * If you want set `mail_address` and you will receive an email if any job is getting close to timing out.
+(Let me know)
 6. `bash submit.sh`

 Results will go into `./Outputs` slurm logs will go into `'/Logs`